-Worldwide excluding USA and other countries – Providers often have policies which restrict coverage to USA.
+Worldwide excluding the USA and other countries – Providers often have policies which restrict coverage to USA.
 Sometimes coverage is restricted to Canada or all of North America.
-Some providers will go further and restrict coverage to other high cost places such as Singapore, Hong Kong, places in Europe.
+Some providers will go further and restrict coverage to other high-cost places such as Singapore, Hong Kong, places in Europe.

-Worldwide – A truly worldwide plan cover you worldwide, no matter where you are in he world.
+Worldwide – A truly worldwide plan covers you worldwide, no matter where you are in the world.
 If your benefits are comprehensive, then you’ll have to pay a heft for this option.

 Often times you may have emergency coverage for outside of your regular coverage area.
 This will at least provide you some coverage in the event you’re travelling somewhere outside your regular zone.